Pastel Painting: Doing Art With The Purest Colors

 Gothic Churches: All The Celestial Light We Can See

-A fire nearly destroyed the iconic Cathédrale Notre Dame in Paris—arguably the most famous cathedral in the world.
+A fire nearly destroyed the iconic Cathédrale Notre Dame in Paris—arguably the most famous gothic cathedral in the world.
 Current efforts to restore it have been hampered, like most of life nowadays, by a deadly virus.
-Now that we all have to stop and take many deep—hopefully cleansing—breaths, we have the luxury to wonder about its…
+Now that we all have to stop and take many deep—hopefully cleansing—breaths, we have the luxury to wonder about…

 The Language of Undulating Forms: Iconic Buildings